The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Proof of the theorem in the canonical setting

 for some $\eta > 0$.

 Next, using \eqref{can_eta}, for sufficiently large $\kappa$ we have

 and

-The remaining part of the proof is exactly the same as in the grand canonical version (i.e. Proposition \ref{gamma_reduce} and Proposition \ref{T=0ex}).
-This ends the proof of the existence part in Theorem \ref{can_existence}. \\ \\ \textit{Step 4: Phase transition.} As mentioned before, the fact that the pair $(\gamma, \alpha)$ being a minimizer of the problem \eqref{can_min2} is equivalent to the fact that the triple $(\gamma, \alpha, \rho_0 = \rho - \int \gamma)$ being the minimizer of the problem \eqref{can_min}.
-As the constrained domain is a convex set, uniqueness follows from the same argument as in section \ref{uniqueness_section}.
+The remaining part of the proof is exactly the same as in the grand canonical version (i.e. Lemma \ref{gamma_reduce} and Proposition \ref{T=0ex}).
+This ends the proof of the existence part in Theorem \ref{can_existence}. \\ \\ \textit{Step 5.} To finish the proof of Theorem \ref{can_existence} we first notice that the fact that below $T_1$ the minimizer has $\rho_0 > 0$ follows from the analysis in Step 4 (Case 2) for $T>0$ and Step 4 (Case 3) for $T=0$.
+This proves $(1)$.

-Using uniqueness and formula derived in the Case 2 in the proof above, we conclude that the phase transition occurs at the critical temperature $T_c$ such that $J(T_c) = \rho$, in particular this parameter is independent of $U$.
-The proof of Theorem \ref{can_existence} is finished. \end{proof}